markowetzlab/PancreaticCancerKRAS/README.md

  Technical issues :
- inide the code you will find the link to download the data .
+ inside the code you will find the link to download the data .
 However in somes cases this way doesn't work.
 In this case it,s sould be necessary to downloand
  manually the data.